 At some point in their careers, many employees find even the greatest job a bit lackluster.
 As we get more competent in our roles, we run the risk of redundancy and complacency.
-Here are five things we can do to avoid burn out while staying happy and engaged in our jobs.
+Here are five things you can do to avoid burn out and stay happy and engaged in your job.

 1. Do a quarterly audit of your role.

 Assess your job – what do you love and what drives you crazy?
 As you review the list, find ways to accentuate the valuable tasks and downplay or even eliminate the painful parts.
 You will be amazed at how easy it is to improve your outlook at work by being aware of the things that motivate you or make you unhappy.

 2. Talk to your boss.

 It’s nearly impossible to over communicate with your boss.
 It is always good to check in and make sure the work you are doing is also a priority for your manager.
 Even if you aren’t hearing anything negative, don’t assume things are going well.
 Sometimes silence is a precursor to something not being right and it may negatively affect your ability to stay happy in your job.
 Open dialogue ensures you are hitting the right spots and shows management you’re comfortable with your work and confident communicating with them.
 Knowing your managers are happy can make you feel happier in your role.